ROZMDP1LfVM1F054/ikaris.wtf/README.md

 # FAQ & Info

-**What is zuvhook**
+**What is Arsenic**

-    > zuvhook is a private, paid-to-use project which will be opended to the public soon.
+    > Arsenic is a private, paid-to-use project which will be opended to the public soon.
-    > zuvhook is founded by zuvbruv#3308, and scripted by zuvbruv#3308
+    > Arsenic is founded by zudy#0289, and scripted by zudy#0289

 # Join the Discord